iita/Moviewatchers-Guide/readme.md

 - *.py
   - Sumbit your code for generating said reports, metrics and insights.

-***Please note the usage license of the data and DO NOT upload the data with your submission.***
+***Please note the usage license of the data and DO NOT upload the data and DO NOT upload the reports with your submission.***

+***The reports must be re-generateable from you code!***

 ## About the data

-This excercise uses the MovieLens 1M Dataset.
+This exercise uses the MovieLens 1M Dataset.

 You can find the data from
 https://grouplens.org/datasets/movielens/1m/